← Back to 後漢書

 [] 簿

 Commentary [3]: The three high ministers correspond to the three stars of Taisui.
 Under Ai, Chancellor Wang Jia was called to the minister of justice's prison.
-His chief clerk cited precedent that high ministers do not plead in criminal court and urged suicide.
+The chief clerk said, 'Generals and ministers do not face judgment to state grievance; following one another they took it as precedent—my lord ought to draw the lot and decide.'

 36